 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Millville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Millville is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Millville who work in healthcare (13.33%), management occupations (12.08%), and office and administrative support (10.42%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Millville telecommute to their jobs.
+Overall, about 7.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Millville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Millville does not have a public transit system used by locals to get to and from work.

 The population of Millville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Millville, 22.18% have at least a bachelor's degree.